open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 ## Anatomy of a histogram

 What is a histogram?
-Putting OpenTelemetry aside for a moment, we’re all somewhat familiar with histograms.
+Putting OpenTelemetry aside for a moment, we're all somewhat familiar with histograms.
 They consist of buckets and counts of occurrences within those buckets.